Esplanade

 No analysis available

-The remarks provide a clear monthly fee for the covered parking stalls, and also note a separate fee for an uncovered stall.
-I used the covered-stall amount as the primary parking fee because it is the clearest explicit monthly parking charge mentioned.
+The remarks provide a clear monthly parking charge for the covered stalls in the fee breakdown, and also list a separate charge for the uncovered stall.
+Because the listings distinguish parking types, I used the covered-stall amount as the primary parking fee and did not add the separate stall fee unless a single total was explicitly stated.

 Secured parking/entry is mentioned in a minority of listings: MLS marks SECENT on 5/20, and remarks include phrases like "24-hour security," "covered secured parking," and "gated community."
 Evidence indicates secured parking/entry exists in parts of the property or is an emphasized amenity by some agents, but it is not universally described across all listings.